antoniogarrote/rdfstore-js/README.md

 #rdfstore-js

+## Important Note

+The library is going right now through a major rewrite.
+Versions > 0.9.X must be considered development versions until version 1.0.0 is finished.
+Many features present in versions 0.8.X have been removed.
+Some of them, like persistence in the browser will be added in the next versions, other like the MongoDB backend will be discarded.

+Please read this README file carefully to find the current set of features.

+## Introduction

 rdfstore-js is a pure Javascript implementation of a RDF graph store with support for the SPARQL query and data manipulation language.
 ```javascript